 "The more I practice, the luckier I get".

-Feel free to email us with any comments, questions or words of encouragement for Karl to him at email@example.com.
+Feel free to email us with any comments, questions or words of encouragement for Karl to us at firstname.lastname@example.org.

 2013, age 11: 2nd, US Kids World Championships (1300+ Players, full results here)